Lasik and SMILE can give you new freedom

 Once the flap has been created it is carefully laid back and the inner part of the cornea is prepared for Excimer laser treatment.

 The Excimer laser is then utilized and applied to the cornea removing the calculated amount of corneal tissue.
 The amount of corneal tissue removed is directly related to your specific visual needs.
 After the laser has been applied the thin flap is then repositioned in its normal position and several drops are administered.

-After your LASIK eye surgery you will need to have your eyes examined on a regular basis.
-The first of these visits are on the first day post-op and at one month.
+After your LASIK or SMILE eye surgery you will need to have your eyes examined on a regular basis.
+The first of these visits is within two days of surgery and then at one month.
 Dr. Sullivan may adjust this schedule based on a patient’s individual needs.
-Dr Sullivan will examine your vision and check the healing process and bonding of the corneal flap made in surgery.
+Dr Sullivan will examine your vision and check the healing process and bonding of the corneal.
 Some LASIK centers may have hidden fees regarding post-operative care.
 Please make sure to ask about the cost of continued post-operative care.
 If you feel you have been improperly informed by a LASIK center with false advertising or hidden fees please let our trade associations know about the matter or contact the Eye Surgery Education Council or ASCRS (American Society of Cataract and Refractive Surgery).

-Compared to wearing glasses and contact lenses for over 5-10 years LASIK can be a great value.
+Compared to wearing glasses and contact lenses for over 5-10 years laser eye surgery can be a great value.
 The initial costs can often be burdensome to our patients.
 Because we are dedicated to providing excellent affordable vision financing arrangements are available.
-Our LASIK coordinator will be happy to discuss these financing options and what this will cost on a monthly basis.
+Our LASIK Coordinator will be happy to discuss these financing options and what this will cost on a monthly basis.
 Enrollment is often very easy.